patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 In general, we use current features or features that already happened fed into the model to predict the sales as a target.
 But, the problem is, if we want to predict the sales of the next month, we don't have the records of the next month yet.
 So, we have to use the records of the past to predict the sales of the next month.

 Therefore, we have to perform feature engineering, transform data, create features to obtain the appropriate and effective features to predict the future sales.
-In this project, we will use **Lag Features** and **Rolling Window Statistics** to create features.
+So, we will use **Lag Features** and **Rolling Window Statistics**.

 But how can we know how lag of the features and how many rolling window statistics should we use? first we can use **Auto-correlation** to find the optimal lag value or candidates to be used as lag features.
 Then, we can use **Cross-Validation** to find the optimal number of rolling window and the best candidate of lag features.